algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 These are the mains features that are planned in our V0 :
 - Adapt the content to the screen size
 - Widgets for weather, news, etc. that will be updated on a regular basis
-- An history of the displayed content with a tracking of who changed what
 - A login page the website to ensure that only authorized people can use it (there will only be 4 people who will have their access granted to the tool)
 - Planning messages for a given date (i.e Friday for Monday)
-- English and French languages
 - Draft system (you can start writing a message and finish writing it later)

 ## 2.4.
 Out Of Scope

 Due to time and resources constraints, these features might be included in the upcoming versions :
-- Different languages (other than English or French)
+- Different languages
 - Smart screen in Paris to display informations
 - Unique logins for each users
+- An history of the displayed content with a tracking of who changed what

 # 3. Functional Requirements